Thank you for your interest in the University of Missouri School of Law!

 As a national leader in the field of dispute resolution, we seek to complement a strong traditional curriculum with an orientation toward lawyering as a problem-solving endeavor.
 Our Center for the Study of Dispute Resolution is nationally recognized and ranked #4 in the world, with leading scholars from around the country serving as fellows.
-Mizzou Law has been granted “Recognised Course Provider” status by the Chartered Institute of Arbitrators for four courses in the J.D. program, including three arbitration courses.
+Mizzou Law has been granted “Recognised Course Provider” status by the Chartered Institute of Arbitrators for four courses in the JD program, including three arbitration courses.

 We support students in their quest for a law degree while they’re here in Hulston Hall, but we also know that there is life after law school.
 Our Career Development team offers students personalized attention as they examine career options and a wide array of career-related programs.

 Life after law school frequently starts with the bar examination.
 Since 2015, Mizzou Law alumni taking the Missouri Bar Examination for the first time passed at a rate of 90.5% and ultimately passed the bar at a 96% rate.

 Career Development efforts are supported by an alumni network stretches far and wide, both geographically and in areas of practice.
-It includes alumni practicing in every county in Missouri, in 50 states and in 22 countries around the world.
+It includes alumni practicing in every county in Missouri, in 50 states and 23 countries around the world.
 You will find our alumni in all areas of practice: public service, government, business, academia, dispute resolution and at law firms of all sizes.
 They serve as members of the U.S. Congress and the Missouri General Assembly, prosecutors and public defenders, as entrepreneurs, and as partners at some of the nation’s most prestigious law firms.
 Currently, five of seven Missouri Supreme Court judges, including Chief Justice Paul Wilson, are Mizzou Law graduates.
 Mizzou Law alumni are leaders of The Missouri Bar – six of the last 15 presidents of the bar are our graduates.

 Doesn’t satisfy your curiosity?
 Contact us!